Storing Cleaning Products When You Have Kids

 - To prevent laundry pods from dissolving before use, you should always close the package and handle with dry hands.

 - Clean up any spills immediately after they occur.

 - Be sure to wash your hands after doing laundry, as well as any utensils you use to dispense or measure products.

-- Aim to take care of the laundry and other cleaning chores during your child's downtime (such as naptime).
+- Aim to take care of the laundry and other cleaning chores during your child's downtime, such as naptime.
 This will help to ensure your attention is not diverted while using laundry and cleaning products to help avoid unintended exposure.

-- If swallowed, drink a glass of water or milk and contact the Poison Control Center (1-800-222-1222) or doctor immediately.
+- If a product is swallowed, drink a glass of water or milk and contact the Poison Control Center (1-800-222-1222) and your doctor immediately.